Bachelor’s Degree Programme in Computer Science

 In our master’s programmes, students are given a broad overview of their field, helping them to think independently, to distinguish between important and marginal problems, and to accommodate quickly to novel technologies.
 The focus is on understanding the core principles of how and why things work and on the application of these principles within modern technologies.
 The strong theoretical basis of the master’s study programme gives our graduates a competitive advantage in a dynamically evolving world where today’s technologies are often obsolete tomorrow.

 Studies usually take two years and finish with a state final examination and master’s thesis defense.
 After successful completion the student is awarded the title of Master of Science.
 We offer Master’s Programmes in Computer Science, in Mathematics and in Physics; more detailed description of the programmes is provided below.

 Master’s Programmes in Computer Science

-Currently (starting from the Academic year 2020/2021) we offer seven Computer Science programmes in English:
+Currently we offer seven Computer Science programmes in English:

 - Artificial Intelligence

 The programme Computer Science - Artificial Intelligence provides a grounding in the theory and applications of the design of intelligent systems in such areas as data analysis, automated problem solving, and robotics.
 Emphasis is put on gaining a deep understanding of the formal theoretical foundations of the subject and an appreciation of their practical applicability.

 - Discrete Models

 The programme Computer Science - Discrete Models and Algorithms offers a broad education in the theoretical and mathematical foundations of computer science.
 Students obtain knowledge in the area of discrete models and related algorithmic and data techniques and various mathematical methods for their design.